herbowicz/herbowicz.github.io/_posts/2017-04-20-How-to-pass-State-between-Child-and-Parent-Components-in-React.js.md

 <p data-height="400" data-theme-id="0" data-slug-hash="jmqdbx" data-default-tab="js,result" data-user="herbowicz" data-embed-version="2" data-pen-title="jmqdbx" class="codepen">See the Pen <a href="http://codepen.io/herbowicz/pen/jmqdbx/">jmqdbx</a> by Herbowicz (<a href="http://codepen.io/herbowicz">@herbowicz</a>) on <a href="http://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

-That's the easiest way to show in one example how to pass State both ways in React.js between Parent and Child.
+That's the easiest way to show in one example how to pass State both ways between Parent and Child in React.js.
 A useful boilerplate to experiment with your own projects.
 Enjoy!